hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It can be configured when creating a DB instance
 	- It can be added by taking a snapshot, making an encrypted snapshot, and creating a new encrypted instance from that encrypted snapshot
 	- It can't be removed
-	- It is done using the AWS Key Management Service (KMS)
+	- It is done using the AWS KMS
-	- Once an RDS instance is encrypted, the data stored at rest in the underlying storage is encrypted too (its automated backups, read replicas, and snapshots)
+	- Once an RDS instance is encrypted, the data stored at rest in the underlying storage is encrypted too (
+		- Its automated backups, read replicas, and snapshots are encrypted
 	- Read Replicas need to be the same state as the primary instance (encypted or not)
-	- Encrypted snapshots can be copied between regions
-		- It requires a new destination region KMS CMK
+	- An Encrypted snapshot requires a new destination region KMS CMK to be copied to a new region
-		- KMS is region specific
 	- [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)

  </details>